-Frida Kahlo's family home, the Casa Azúl, or "Blue House" is where the Mexican artist lived most of her life.
+Frida Kahlo's family home, the Casa Azul, or "Blue House" is where the Mexican artist lived most of her life, and where she died.
 Visitors to Mexico City who are interested in her life and work should not miss a visit to this museum, which is not only a testament to her life but also a fine example of early 20th Century Mexican architecture.
 Those hoping to see her art should plan to visit the Dolores Olmedo Museum and the Modern Art Museum in Chapultepec Park because there is not much of Frida's or Diego Rivera's art exhibited here.

 The house was built in 1904 by Frida's father, Guillermo Kahlo, and was the Kahlo family home.
 During the Mexican Revolution, the family fell on hard times and mortgaged the house.
 Frida's husband, Diego Rivera, later purchased the home, paying off the mortgage and debt that Frida's father had accumulated to pay for Frida's medical care following the accident she suffered at the age of 18 when a streetcar crashed into the bus she was riding.
 Leon Trotsky stayed here as a guest of Frida and Diego when he first arrived in Mexico in 1937.

 Each object in Frida's home was carefully selected and tells a story: the crutches, wheelchair, and corset speak of Frida's medical troubles and physical suffering.
-The Mexican folk art shows Frida's keen artist's eye, how devoted she was to her country and traditions, and how she loved to surround herself with beautiful things.
+The Mexican folk art shows her keen artist's eye, how devoted she was to her country and traditions, and how she loved to surround herself with beautiful things.
 The couple enjoyed entertaining and their colorful kitchen with clay pots hanging on the walls and on the tiled stove would have been an ideal space for social gatherings.
 Some of the highlights of the museum include the kitchen, Frida's easel and wheelchair, and the garden with a central pyramid, terracotta pots and a few pieces from Diego's collection of Prehispanic art (more can be seen in the Museo Anahualcalli).

 Museum Location and Hours